deepgram-devs/code-samples/documentation/go-readme.md

 ```

+## Speech-to-Text Conversion using Deepgram API with a Remote File

-**Title:** Speech-to-Text Conversion with Remote Audio File using Deepgram API
+**Title:** Converting Remote Audio File to Text using Deepgram API

 **Code Sample:** speech-to-text/prerecorded/remote/net_http/main.go

-**Description:** This Go program uses the Deepgram API to convert speech to text from a remotely stored audio file.
-It sends a POST request with the URL of the audio file as payload, and prints the response from the API, which is the transcribed text.
+**Description:** This Go code demonstrates how to use the Deepgram API to convert a remote audio file (specifically a .wav file) to text.
+The audio file is sent to the Deepgram API via a POST request, and the resulting text is printed out.

 ### speech-to-text/prerecorded/remote/net_http/main.go